MicrosoftDocs/azure-docs/articles/storage/files/azure-file-sync-deployment-guide.md

 We strongly recommend reading the [Planning for an Azure Files deployment](planning-azure-files-deployment.md) and [Planning for an Azure File Sync deployment](planning-azure-file-sync-deployment.md) before following the steps in this guide.

 ## Prerequisites
 * A Storage Account and an Azure File share in the same region that you want to deploy Azure File Sync.
 See [Datacenter availability](planning-azure-file-sync-deployment.md#datacenter-availability) for more information on supported regions.
-See [Create a Storage Account](../common/storage-create-storage-account.md?toc=%2fazure%2fstorage%2ffiles%2ftoc.json) for step-by-step directions on how to create a storage account and [Create a file share](storage-how-to-create-file-share.md) for step-by-step directions on how to create a file share.
+See [Create a Storage Account](../common/storage-create-storage-account.md?toc=%2fazure%2fstorage%2ffiles%2ftoc.json) for step-by-step directions on how to create a Storage Account and [Create a file share](storage-how-to-create-file-share.md) for step-by-step directions on how to create a file share.
 * At least one supported Windows Server or Windows Server cluster to sync with Azure File Sync.
 See [Interoperability with Windows Server](planning-azure-file-sync-deployment.md#interoperability-with-windows-server) for more information on supported versions of Windows Server.

 ## Deploy the Storage Sync Service